mahinulabid1/movie-world/readme.md

 cd movieworld
 npm run dev
 ```
-This is start compiling the react component and host on localhost.
+This will start compiling the react component and host on localhost.

 <br>